Digital trees help build the city’s resilience to ongoing climate change and save citizens’ lives.

 Cities around the world are recognizing trees as one of their assets.
 They implement programs to increase green canopy coverage and evaluate their values for the entire ecosystem.
 With hyperspectral photos, IoT systems, and computer methods, it is possible to calculate how much money a single urban tree can save.
 In Warsaw, it is estimated at around 4 EUR per tree.
 It doesn’t seem like much until you see the number on the scale of 9 million city trees.

-During the Digital Roads to Sustainability event Justyna Glusman, the Head Co-Ordinator of the Sustainability in the city of Warsaw, presented the approach undertaken by the capital of Poland on the application of new technologies in the management of urban greenery.
+During the Digital Roads to Sustainability, event Justyna Glusman spoke about the theme.
+She is the Head Co-Ordinator of Sustainability in the city of Warsaw.
+Glusman presented the approach undertaken by the capital of Poland on the application of new technologies in the management of urban greenery.

-‘We have started to think of trees and greenery as a system – Glusman said.
-We have taken the evidence-based approach, which means that we need to calculate what we have in the green asset portfolio and its condition to manage it.
-If you start thinking of something as an asset, you have to ask how much value this asset presents, as assets basically earn money’
+‘We have started to think of trees and greenery as a system – Glusman said. _For this, the evidence-based approach was adopted.
+We need to calculate what we have in the green asset portfolio and its condition to manage it.
+If you start thinking of something as an asset, you have to ask how much value it presents, as assets earn money.

-To improve planning and decision-making, Warsaw city hall has commissioned the study of the whole city to create maps of greenery.
-The remote sensoring starts from airborne laser scanning.
+Warsaw City Hall has commissioned the study of the whole city to create maps of greenery.
+Remote sensoring starts from airborne laser scanning.
 Afterward, the hyperspectral images and multispectral images were taken.

 The Warsaw city hall has identified more than 7 million trees thanks to the high-resolution tree canopy map.
 It is estimated that the largest trees cover another 2 million.
-The mapping process allowed the city to discover the dominant tree species, which trees are in worse condition, and which parts of the city have the lowest green coverage.
+The mapping allowed the city to discover the dominant tree species. they also saw which trees were in the worst condition, and which parts of the city have the least trees.

-It was the first step to the implementation of the tree management system in Warsaw.
-The system includes: tree rights charter, canopy map, an app for gardeners, inventory of greenery, public information service, risk assessment, and valuation of ecosystem services.
+It was the first step to implementing the tree management system in Warsaw.
+The system includes a tree rights charter, canopy map, an app for gardeners, an inventory of greenery, public information service, risk assessment, and valuation of ecosystem services.